Asymptotic theory for multiple samples with flexible random membership: Framework

-The element $(Y,S)$ represents a random draw from our population of interest.
+The above is assumed throughout the paper. $(Y,S)$ represents a random draw from our population of interest.
 If $\{(Y_i,S_i)\}_{i\in\mathbb{Z}^+}$ is iid from this population and Assumption \ref{assumption}(d) holds, then so do (a), (b) and (c); this corresponds to scenario 2 from the introduction.
 However, $\{(Y_i,S_i)\}_{i\in\mathbb{Z}^+}$ need not be iid, as (b) requires only units from the same group be identically distributed.
-Thus the $S_i$ variables may be fixed to follow a pre-determined pattern, corresponding to scenario 1, or be random but not iid, as in scenario 3.
+Thus the $S_i$ variables may be deterministic, corresponding to scenario 1, or random but not iid, as in scenario 3, or a mixture of deterministic and random, as in scenario 4.